Little Chocolate Skeleton Men Cookies are a simple chocolate cut-out cookie recipe calling for your gingerbread man cookie cutters in October!

 I need a Halloween revolution.
 Back to trick-or-treat basics.

 It starts with these cookies.
+Little Chocolate Skeleton Men Cookies are so easy and so cute for Halloween!
+Simple chocolate cut out cookies frosted with skeleton man shapes.
+Perfect for parties!
 Prep time includes the 1-2 hours that the dough needs to chill As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 For the Frosting